drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_concept5.png){: loading=lazy }
 #### The Basis of ACE and CPA Similarity

-The basis for the assumption that ACE was like CPA was that they were both: (1) inhibited by metal chelating agents, (2) reactivated by manganese, zinc and cobalt, and (3) unable to cleave substrate analogs that possessed a terminal carboxamide-dicarboxylic amino acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/basis-ace-cpa-similarity-86296793'><i class='fa fa-play' aria-hidden='true'></i></button>The basis for the assumption that ACE was like CPA was that they were both: (1) inhibited by metal chelating agents, (2) reactivated by manganese, zinc and cobalt, and (3) unable to cleave substrate analogs that possessed a terminal carboxamide-dicarboxylic amino acid.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold